dayedepps/statgen-esalq/_posts/2016-08-08-Introduction-to-R.md

     }
     x

-In the `for` above, you print the number of each loop.
+In the `for` above, you print the `x` value of after adding 1 inside each loop.
 You can also print your object within the loop (if your object is not too big).
-For
-example:
+For example:

     x=0
     for( i in 1:10){